All Products

 headers[OSS_OBJECT_TAGGING] = tagging

 # Append the object.
-Specify the headers when you call the append_object operation so that the tags are added to the object.
+Specify headers when you call the append_object operation to add tags to the object.

 result = bucket.append_object(object_name, 0, '<yourContent>', headers=headers)